Coronavirus (COVID-19) Lanyon Bowdler Update

 - To reduce the need for a number of people to touch the same item, if you will need to sign papers during your meeting, we ask you to bring your own pen if possible.

-- Face coverings are not compulsory in office settings, and our staff are not wearing them in the office; we are following government guidance and maintaining distance between people.
-However, if you feel more comfortable wearing a face covering, then you are welcome to do so.
+- Face coverings are now compulsory in office settings, however, our staff are not wearing them in the office; we are following government guidance and maintaining distance between people.
 If we need to verify your identity, we may ask you to remove the covering temporarily in order for us to do so.

 We look forward to continuing to support you and help you with your legal matters during this period.